 The time pressure and complexity of Computer Ambush create the stress of actual combat command.
-Your palms sweat as you watch PFC Chuck Lawson get blown that damned Kraut machine gun you forgot when away by that damned Kraut machine gun you forgot when you ordered him to sneak across the alley.
+Your palms sweat as you watch PFC Chuck Lawson get blown away by that damned Kraut machine gun you forgot when you ordered him to sneak across the alley.
 If you can imagine a game that's more complex than chess, requires much faster decision-making, rewards courage and cruelly punishes foolhardiness...that's Computer Ambush!